CBorowski-dev/docs-operaton-org/content/installation/full/was/manual-liberty.md

 folder.

 {{< note title="WebSphere Liberty vs Open Liberty" class="info" >}}
-Camunda 7 requires certain Liberty features that are only available in the WebSphere Liberty edition.
-As a result, Open Liberty is not supported by Camunda 7.
+Operatonrequires certain Liberty features that are only available in the WebSphere Liberty edition.
+As a result, Open Liberty is not supported by Operaton.
 {{< /note >}}

 {{< note title="Java EE Liberty features support" class="info" >}}
 Liberty supports multiple Java/Jakarta EE versions through features with multiple versions (ex. `cdi-1.0`, `cdi-1.2`, `cdi-2.0`, etc.).

-Camunda 7 doesn't support Java EE 6, Java EE 7, or Jakarta EE 9+ features since they don't provide all the APIs required to run Camunda 7 correctly.
+Operatondoesn't support Java EE 6, Java EE 7, or Jakarta EE 9+ features since they don't provide all the APIs required to run Operatoncorrectly.

-We recommend using Java EE 8 Liberty features to run Camunda 7 on WebSphere Liberty.
+We recommend using Java EE 8 Liberty features to run Operatonon WebSphere Liberty.

 If you decide to mix Liberty features from different Java EE versions, check the
 <a href="https://www.ibm.com/docs/en/was-liberty/base?topic=architecture-supported-java-ee-7-8-feature-combinations" >Java EE feature combinations page</a>